kutschke/SecondaryInputs/README.md

 </pre>

 where A is 1 for the tracker, 2 for the calorimeter and 3 for the crv; N is the event number.
-This job makes 4 art files:
+This job makes 4 art files, all in the subdirectory data/:

 | File | Content |
 |------|---------|